AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-28/acsd-49065-quote-items-are-not-visible-in-admin-if-assigned-to-custom-stock.md

 <u>Expected results</u>:

-Able to view the items in the new quote, that have been created with new products, without re-saving the products.
+Items are visible in the new quote created with new products without re-saving the products.

 <u>Actual results</u>: